-The three salts selected in section 2.1 were tested in RED unit experiments according to the procedure described in section 3: as already shown in Figure 10, in these experiments C{low} was kept constant while three different values of C{high} were tested.
-Figure 12 shows, for each pure salt-water solution, the effect of solution velocity (set equal in all compartments) and C{high} on the main figures of a RED unit: OCV, R{stack} and $P{D,corr}$.

-Independently of the pure salt taken into account, similar dependences of OCV, R{stack} and $P{D,corr}$ on solution velocity were found.
-In particular, OCV always is shown to increase with the velocity while R{stack} in most cases decreases as the velocity increases (Figure 12).
+The three salts selected in section 2.1 were tested in RED unit experiments according to the procedure described in section 3: as already shown in Figure 6, in these experiments C{low} was kept constant while three different values of C{high} were tested.
+Figure 8 shows, for each pure salt-water solution, the effect of solution velocity (set equal in all compartments) and Chigh on the main figures of a RED unit: OCV, Rstack and PD, corr.
+Independently of the pure salt taken into account, similar dependences of OCV, Rstack and $P{D,corr}$ on solution velocity were found.
+In particular, OCV is always shown to increase with the velocity, while R{stack} in most cases decreases as the velocity increases (Figure 8).
 These cooperative effects clearly results into a $P{D,corr}$ increase with v.
-OCV increase with v is due to the lower solution residence time within the stack: the lower the residence time, the lower the concentration change along the channels thus resulting into a driving force, which poorly reduces in the streamwise direction [24].
-This phenomenon has an effect also on R{stack} , and in particular on the overall of the dilute channel R{dil} which, at low C{low}, often is the main contribution to R{stack} .
-More precisely, solution velocity mainly affects both the ohmic and non-ohmic contributions to R{dil} [2,46], respectively.
-The former is again related to the streamwise variation of the concentration along the compartment: practically, the lower v, the higher the concentration streamwise increase which yields a lower mean-R{dil}.
-Conversely, the nonohmic contribution is due to the cross-stream concentration change relevant to the boundary layer: clearly, the higher the flow rate within the channel, the higher the crossstream velocity components, which can reduce the polarization effect [47].
-The slightly decreasing R{stack} vs v trend shown in Figure 12 suggests that the effect of v on R{BL} is prominent with respect to that on the ohmic contribution, as expected on the basis of the low channel thickness investigated in the present work [48].
-Clearly, as it can be seen in Figure 12, OCV, R{stack} and $P{D,corr}$ are approaching a plateau as v increases as expected: this occurs because at high v the mixing within the channel is highly enhanced thus resulting into really low concentration gradients throughout each channel.
-Based on these above considerations a velocity of 2cm/s was adopted for all the other experiments.
+OCV increase with v is due to the lower solution residence time within the stack: the lower the residence time, the lower the concentration change along the channels, thus resulting into a driving force, which poorly reduces along the streamwise direction [20].
+This phenomenon has an effect also on R{stack} , and in particular on the overall resistance of the dilute channels R{dil} which, at low C{low} , is often the main contribution to R{stack} .
+More precisely, solution velocity mainly affects both the ohmic and non-ohmic contributions to R{low} [2,44].
+The former is again related to the streamwise variation of the concentration along the compartment: practically, the lower v, the higher the streamwise concentration increase, which results in a lower mean- R{low} .
+Conversely, the non-ohmic contribution is due to the cross-stream concentration change relevant to the boundary layer: clearly, the higher the flow rate within the channel, the higher the cross-stream velocity components, which can reduce the polarization effect [45].
+The slightly decreasing R{stack} vs v trend shown in Figure 8 suggests that the effect of v on the boundary layer is prominent with respect to that on the ohmic contribution, as expected on the basis of the low channel thickness investigated in the present work [46].
+Clearly, as it can be seen in Figure 8, OCV, R{stack} and $P{D,corr}$ are approaching a plateau as v increases as expected: this occurs because at high v the mixing within the channel is highly enhanced, thereby resulting into really low concentration gradients throughout each channel.
+Based on these considerations a velocity of 2cm/s was adopted for all the other experiments.